-Noncontrolling Interests-Noncontrolling interests includes unrelated third-party equity interests in ventures that are consolidated in the Company's consolidated financial statements and CARET Units that have been granted to employees of the Company's Manager.
+Noncontrolling Interests-Noncontrolling interests includes unrelated third-party equity interests in ventures that are consolidated in the Company's consolidated financial statements and Caret Units that have been granted to employees of the Company's Manager.

 Dividends-The Company elected to be taxed as a REIT beginning with its taxable year ended December 31, 2017.
 To qualify as a REIT, the Company must annually distribute, at a minimum, an amount equal to 90% of its taxable income, excluding net capital gains, and must distribute 100% of its taxable income (including net capital gains) to eliminate corporate federal income taxes payable by the REIT.
-Because taxable income differs from cash flow from operations due to non-cash revenues and expenses (such as depreciation and other items), in certain circumstances, the Company may generate operating cash flow in excess of its dividends, or alternatively, may need to make dividend payments in excess of operating cash flows.
+Because taxable income differs from cash flow from operations due to non-cash revenues and expenses (such as depreciation and other items), in certain circumstances, the Company may generate operating cash flows.
+During the year ended December 31, 2021, the Company declared cash dividends on its common stock of \$37.0 million, or \$0.67224 per share.
+Dividends paid in 2021 were a return of capital for tax reporting purposes.
 During the year ended December 31, 2020, the Company declared cash dividends on its common stock of \$33.2 million, or \$0.6427 per share.
 Dividends paid in 2020 were a return of capital for tax reporting purposes.
-During the year ended December 31, 2019, the Company declared cash dividends on its common stock of \$21.4 million, or \$0.618 per share.
+During the year ended December 31, 2020, the Company declared cash dividends on its common stock of \$31.2019, the Company declared cash dividends on its common stock of \$31.2019, the Company declared cash dividends on its common stock of \$21.4 million, or \$0.618 per share.
 Dividends paid in 2019 consisted of ordinary income of \$0.0699 per share and a return of capital of \$0.5421 per share for tax reporting purposes.
-In addition, during the year ended December 31, 2019, the Company declared cash distributions to iStar for its Investor Units of \$1.9 million, or \$0.610 per share.
-Dividends paid in 2018 consisted of ordinary income of \$0.1153 per share and a return of capital paid in 2018 consisted of ordinary income of \$0.1153 per share for tax reporting purposes.
+In addition, during the year ended December 31, 2019, the Company declared cash distributions to iStar for its Investor Units of \$1.9 million, or \$0.15 per Investor Unit.